timetraveller-123/tp/docs/UserGuide.md

    * `listo` : Lists all order.

    * `listm` : Lists all medicine.

+   * `addm m/ibuprofen`: Adds a medicine named `Ibuprofen` to PharmHub.

+   * `addp n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a person named `John Doe` to PharmHub.

+   * `addo 1 m/ibuprofen o/123`: Adds an order with order number `123` for person indexed `1` to PharmHub.

    * `viewp 1` : views in detail index 1 of the person list.(The Displayed list does not have to be person to view person)

    * `viewo 1` : views in detail index 1 of the order list.

-   * `addp n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01` : Adds a person named `John Doe` to PharmHub.

    * `deletep 3` : Deletes the 3rd patient shown in the current list.

    * `clear` : Deletes all people.